umesh100/Caesar-Decryptor/README.md

 ## Issues
 -Bruteforce not working if a word is substring  of another word from dictionary

--While word is compared to dictionary,likely to find more than one match.
+-Likely to find more than one match for bruteforce result.
 In that case, returns all values.